zhill/enterprise-docs/content/docs/releasenotes/3.1.0/_index.md

 ### New CLI with Integrated Pipeline Scanning Support

-The new anchorectl command line tool provides a new Enterprise-focused CLI experience with support for local analysis of images to import into your deployment.
+The new `anchorectl` tool provides a new Enterprise-focused CLI experience with support for local analysis of images to import into your deployment.
 Using the new tool you can also perform other Enterprise operations such as interacting with new compliance reports and viewing or configuring inventory scanning.